d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 # Linear Regression Implementation from Scratch
 :label:`sec_linear_scratch`

-Now that you understand the key ideas behind linear regression, we can begin to work through a hands-on implementation in code.
+Now we can begin to work through a hands-on implementation of linear regression in code.
-In this section, (**we will implement the entire method from scratch, including the data pipeline, the model, the loss function, and the minibatch stochastic gradient descent optimizer.**)
+In this section, (**we will implement the entire method from scratch, including the model, the loss function, the minibatch stochastic gradient descent optimizer, and the training function.**)
 While modern deep learning frameworks can automate nearly all of this work, implementing things from scratch is the only way to make sure that you really know what you are doing.